Spatiotemporal focusing through a multimode fiber via time-domain wavefront shaping: Theoretical description

 \subsection{Time-dependent output patterns}

-A multi-mode fiber supports many modes, each with its own propagation constant.
-For a focussed CW input, many of these modes are excited, with their amplitude given by the overlap integral of the mode field and the input field.
-Due to the different propagation constants, however, the modal amplitudes do not stay in phase after travelling through the fiber.
-As a result, the output field is a superposition of mode fields with approximately random phases, which leads to a speckled output field.
-The propagation constants and mode fields are in general also frequency-dependent, which leads to the desired time-dependent output field.
-Without taking into account polarization or mode mixing, the time-dependent output field of a MMF of length $L$ with $N$ modes is described by
+A multimode fiber supports many eigenmodes, each with its own spatial profile and propagation constant.
+For a focussed input field, many of these eigenmodes are excited simultaneously, with their amplitude given by the overlap integral of the mode field and the input field.
+The eigenmodes have different propagation constants.
+As a consequence, the light waves in the eigenmodes, characterized by their complex amplitudes, do not stay in phase after travelling through the fiber.
+As a result, the output field is a superposition of mode fields with seemingly random phases, leading to a speckled output field.
+The propagation constants and mode fields are in general also frequency-dependent, which leads to time-dependent fields inside the fiber and therefore also at the output facet.
+This time dependence we want to model here.
+Throughout this paper we ignore polarization.
+The time-dependent output field of a MMF of length $L$ with $N$ eigenmodes is described by

-where $\omega$ are (discrete) optical frequencies [PP: at this moment not clear how these are defined/picked and why this is not an integral over the spectrum], $\beta_n(\omega)$ the propagation constants, $A_n(\omega)$ the initial mode amplitudes, and $\Psi_n(x,y)$ the (orthonormal) mode fields.
-For simplicity we have assume that the mode profiles are not frequency-dependent.
-We take the input field to have a constant amplitude $C(x,y)$, but with a phase shift $\theta(\omega)$, so that $E_{\text{in}}(x,y,\omega) = \exp(i\theta(\omega))C(x,y)$.
-We can therefore approximate the mode amplitudes as
+where $\omega$ runs over discrete optical frequencies in the excitation light, $\beta_n(\omega)$ are the propagation constants, $A_n(\omega)$ the initial mode amplitudes, and $\Psi_n(x,y)$ the (orthonormal) fields of mode $n$.
+We consider a discrete set of frequencies for simplicity of the calculation, and we also ignore mode mixing.
+However, the full numerical simulation does include mode mixing, which is explained in Appendix B. Since the profiles of the eigenmodes are only weakly frequency-dependent, here we assume that they are completely frequency-independent for simplicity, although the simulation assumes a more general $\Psi_n(x,y,\omega)$.
+We take the input field to have a constant in-general-complex amplitude $C(x,y)$, but with a phase shift $\theta(\omega)$, so that $E_{\text{in}}(x,y,\omega) = \exp(i\theta(\omega))C(x,y)$.
+We can therefore approximate the initial amplitudes of the eigenmodes with an overlap integral as